Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-red-block-button.md

 🧁In the template part we have a button with a handle click event.

-🧁 with a v-if statement that is triggered if the isLoading prop is set to true.
-It will show the loading the loading spinner.
+🧁 Then if the `v-if` statement is triggered the isLoading prop is set to true.
+It will show the loading spinner.

 🧁 We have a method that emits a click event.